Cognitive-behavioral therapy helps clients learn emotional coping in addiction recovery.

 - Cognitive-behavioral therapy is an umbrella term for many different therapies.

 - DBT extends CBT methods to focus on relationships and emotional validation.

 - CBT comes in many types, and may even blend due to similar principles.

 - Clients learn emotional coping via techniques like roleplay and mindfulness.

 - Anyone seeking CBT should take time to find the program for their needs.

-Ultimately, CBT can be a major step in one’s journey to persisting in sobriety.
+Ultimately, CBT can be a major step in one’s journey with Next Step Recovery, to persisting in sobriety.

 Know someone who could benefit from learning about cognitive behavioral therapy?
 Please like and share this post with them.
 Or, leave your questions or comments about the CBT below!
 We’re always looking for ways to keep the conversation about recovery going.
 Education is one of the most powerful tools we have to fight addiction.